EduardoAquinta/SpaceGuardiansAquintaMix/readme.md

 ## Contributing

 I am open to any and all suggestions for improvements, beyond what I have listed above.
-It is my hope to eventually have a full clone of Arcadians, but as a first time out I am still happy with what we have.
+It is my hope to eventually have a full clone of Arcadians, but as a first time out I am still happy with what I have.

 ## License